AIAML/DjangoWoocommerce/README.md

 ## How to activate your api

-In order to use this web application activate api keys in your wordpress site which is located in your woocomere setting section.
+In order to use this web application activate api keys in your wordpress site which is located in your woocommerce setting section.